Myrcianthes fragrans

 Myrcianthes fragrans, commonly known as twinberry or Simpson's stopper, is a tree in the family of Myrtaceae, native to Florida, the United States Virgin Islands, other countries within the Caribbean, Central America and northern South America.
 It is a common tree in moist tropical forests of the region.

 Description

-Myrcianthes fragrans can grow up to 6.096 m (20 ft) in length, the plant may grow as a shrub or small tree.
+Myrcianthes fragrans can grow up to 6 m (20 ft) in hight, the plant may grow as a shrub or small tree.
 It blooms white small flowers and green berries.
 The leaves are of a dark green color and give off a subtle nutmeg scent.
 The leaves are generally 3 in in length and have an elliptical shape.

 Usage

 Used medically to treat gastrointestinal problems.